sandyjmacdonald/sandyjmacdonald.github.io/_posts/2015-01-07-using-the-pimoroni-unicorn-hat-and-skywriter-as-a-colour-palette.md

 ---
 layout: post
 title: Using the Pimoroni Unicorn HAT and Skywriter as a colour palette
+date: 2015-01-07 12:00:00
+summary: Use the Unicorn HAT and Skywriter as a colour palette that you control with your finger.
 tags: ["raspberry pi","python","pimoroni","skywriter","unicorn hat","black hat hack3r","tutorial"]
 ---